Complex dynamics in adaptive phase oscillator networks: Introduction

 A desirable property in real-world oscillator networks is the presence of synchronization whenever it ensures the proper functioning of the network: in the realm of technology, for instance, the AC current between generators and consumers in a power grid need to stay synchronized to ensure ideal power transmission and ultimately avoid power blackouts~\cite{Rohden2012}; and wireless networks require synchronized clocks~\cite{klinglmayr2012guaranteeing} to ensure safe data transmission; in the realm of biology, the proper functioning of the heart requires that the rhythmic electric activation of cardiac cells stays coordinated~\cite{Michaels1987}.

 While the network interaction between dynamic units may give rise to intriguing collective behaviors such as synchronization, adding the ability to adapt the (coupling) weights on a network according to the dynamics on its nodes leads to co-evolutionary network dynamics ~\cite{GrossBlasius2008}.
-Indeed --- ``Intelligence is the ability to adapt to change''~\cite{WashingtonPost} --- the adaptive dynamics of co-evolutionary networks may allow to increase their functional robustness~\cite{?}.
-Adaptive co-evolutionary networks appear in a wide range of systems, including the vascular network~\cite{MartensKlemm2017,MartensKlemm2018,KlemmMartens2022}, the glymphatic network of the brain~\cite{Mestre2020,Du2021,Kelley2022}, osteocyte network formation~\cite{Taylor2017}, social networks~\cite{Skyrms2009dynamic}, and, in particular, in neural networks in the brain where neural plasticity plays an important role for learning~\cite{Gerstner1996,Gerstner2002}, but also for the progression of certain neuro-degenerative diseases~\cite{Goriely2020neuronal}.
+Indeed --- ``Intelligence is the ability to adapt to change''~\cite{WashingtonPost} --- the adaptive dynamics of co-evolutionary networks may allow to increase their functional robustness~\cite{Strogatz2000,Gkogkas2022}.
+Adaptive co-evolutionary networks appear in a wide range of systems, including the vascular network~\cite{MartensKlemm2017,MartensKlemm2018}, the glymphatic network of the brain~\cite{Mestre2020,Kelley2022}, osteocyte network formation~\cite{Taylor2017}, social networks~\cite{Skyrms2009dynamic}, and, in particular, in neural networks in the brain where neural plasticity plays an important role for learning~\cite{Gerstner1996,Gerstner2002}, but also for the progression of certain neuro-degenerative diseases~\cite{Goriely2020neuronal}.
 In the current context, this raises the question if adaptivity in a coupled oscillator network can increase its ability to synchronize.

 We devise a special variation of the Kuramoto model with adaptive coupling weights.
-While previous studies have considered such systems from various perspectives, we here introduce a parameterization that allows to systematically deviate from the traditional Kuramoto system with stationary coupling and study the resulting bifurcation behavior in a systematic way.
+While previous studies have considered such systems from various perspectives, we here introduce a parameterization that allows to systematically deviate from the traditional Kuramoto system with stationary uniform coupling and systematically study the effects of adaptation and the related bifurcation behavior.

 This article is structured as follows.
 In Sec.~\ref{sec:model}, we explain our adaptive Kuramoto model and how we parameterize it.
-In Sec.~\ref{sec:analysis}, we consider $N=2$ oscillators and carry out a detailed bifurcation analysis for several important parameter cases:~\ref{sec:Dyn1D} non-adaptive Kuramoto model;~\ref{sec:Dyn2D} (anti-)Hebbian learning limit $\alpha=\beta=0$, i.e., adaptive network with undirected coupling;~\ref{sec:Dyn3D} general case: adaptive network with directed coupling.
-In Sec.~\ref{sec:N50} we briefly investigate via numerical simulation if larger oscillator systems with $N=50$ display a behavior in terms adaptivity and synchronizability that is similar to $N=50$.
-In Sec.~\ref{sec:discuss}, we summarize and discuss our results.
+In Sec.~\ref{sec:analysis}, we consider $N=2$ oscillators and carry out a detailed bifurcation analysis for several important parameter cases:~\ref{sec:Dyn1D} Non-adaptive limit (classical Kuramoto model);~\ref{sec:Dyn2D} Symmetric adaptation ($\alpha=\beta=0$);~\ref{sec:Dyn3D} Asymmetric adaptation.
+In Sec.~\ref{sec:N50} we numerically investigate larger oscillator systems with $N=50$ and compare the resulting dynamic behavior with the results for $N=50$.
+Sec.~\ref{sec:discuss} concludes with a summary and discussion of our results.